Game day inactives, injuries and weather: Week 11

 NEW YORK JETS

+Inactives: LB C.J.
+Mosley, CB Nate Hairston, DE Jordan Willis, LB Paul Worrilow, CB Darryl Roberts, DB Matthias Farley and OL Leo Koloamatangi.

 Lineup Notes: RB Le’Veon Bell (illness, ribs, knee) only put in limited practices this week on Thursday and Friday but the team is optimistic he’ll play despite being tagged as questionable.
 Typical veteran week for WR Demaryius Thomas (knee, hamstring) picked up a knee injury this week, had his usual limited practice time and is his typical questionable on the injury report that he’ll play through.
+Both Bell and Thomas are active today.
 TE Chris Herndon (ribs) was placed on IR, ending his season.

 WASHINGTON REDSKINS

+Inactives: QB Colt McCoy, TE Vernon Davis, WR Paul Richardson, OL Ross Pierschbacher, S Deshazor Everett, RB Chris Thompson and DT Tim Settle.

 Lineup Notes: RB Chris Thompson (toe), WR Paul Richardson (hamstring) and TE Vernon Davis (concussion) all remain out following the team’s bye week.
+RB Derrius Guice returns to action today but likely in a limited role.

 Saints at Buccaneers (1:00pm ET)